 Healthy Life Trajectories Initiative (HeLTI)

 To address this issue, CIHR has developed the Healthy Life Trajectories Initiative (HeLTI), which follows a Developmental Origins of Health and Disease (DOHaD) approach.
-DOHaD is a field based on the notion that environmental factors interact with genes during conception, fetal life, infancy and early childhood, and that this programming affects the individual’s health later in life.
+DOHaD is a field based on the hypothesis that environmental factors interact with genes during conception, fetal life, infancy and early childhood, and that this programming affects the individual’s health later in life.
 HeLTI builds upon both the diverse research capacity and wealth of existing data sets in Canada, while using a unique set of coordinated linked international intervention cohorts to focus the powerful DOHaD approach specifically on NCDs both in Canada and in countries where the burden is greatest.

-The goals of HeLTI initiative are to:
+The goals of HeLTI are to:

 - Position Canada as a global leader in the DOHaD field.